Dante Giacosa: Fiat 600 (1955)

-Next Giacosa and his team designed a replacement for the Fiat Topolino.
+Next Giacosa and his team designed a replacement for the Fiat 500 "Topolino".
 The last version of the 500C had been discontinued the previous year 1954.
-The 600 was a totally new car, and for Fiat a new layout with the engine at the rear as well as unitary construction.
+The Fiat 600 was a totally new car, and for Fiat a new layout with the engine at the rear as well as unitary construction.
 When the 600 were introduced in 1955, rear-engined cars had been produced for well over a decade and their advantages and disadvantages by then well known.
 Giacosa used the advantages to produce a four-seat car, although with limited luggage space, that had a reasonable performance from an engine of only 633 cc, due to its low weight of 585 kg and also compact dimensions.
 Capable of almost 100 km/h and returning a fuel consumption of 16 to 20 km/L and the ability to cruise at 80 km/h.
 He overcame the stability problems associated with other rear-engined designs by identifying that the problem was not the weight distribution of the cars, but the simple swing axle rear suspension used in those designs.
 His answer was to use a semi-trailing arm type of rear suspension that eliminated the large change in the camber of the rear wheels that was inherent with the simple swing axle suspension system.

 Within a year of the launch of the 600, a seven-seat version went in production, the Multipla (precursor to the contemporary minivan).
 By replacing the transverse leaf spring used in the front suspension by upper links and coil springs of the 1100-103, the mechanical components of the 600 were utilised in a forward control unitary body, removing the front luggage compartment and any trace of crumple zone (similar to the VW Type 2, but considerably smaller), therefore needing only a small increase in wheelbase to accommodate three rows of seats.
 Over seventy six thousand of this first version of the Multipla were produced by 1963.
 The 600 was replaced by the 600D in 1960.
 The engine size was increased to 767 cc, with a maximum speed up to 110 km/h.
 Production ceased in Turin in 1970, but carried on in the SEAT factory in Barcelona.
 The 600 was also produced by NSU/Fiat in Germany, Zastava in Yugoslavia, and Concord in Argentina.
 Over two and a half million were eventually produced.